Walter

 particular no rainwater or surface water can penetrate into the

-of air can take place, wherein an air exchange controlled by
+exchange of air can take place, wherein an air exchange

-body to the basis unit, preferably in an airtight, watertight and
+connection body to the basis unit, preferably in an airtight,

 The thermally insulated body receiving space is heated up by the